MediaVerse-Project/mediaverse-node/README.md

 - Co-creation tools, where multiple users can work on their projects together, supporting also immersive media like interactive 360° videos and 3D objects;
 - Social analytics tools to follow the trends and connect with your existing Social Media channels both ways – re-using the media you posted there as well as posting your new creations;
-- A decentralised network to share the media;
+- A decentralized network to share the media;
 - AI-supported tools for content analysis to make it easier to find content fragments on which to build your media, including tools to spot inappropriate content to protect your audience;
 - Blockchain-enabled tools to negotiate your intellectual property rights and be paid appropriately;
 - Automated language translation and other tools to facilitate the creation of accessible media.